Connect a Workspace to Your InterSystems Server

 -

-With server-side editing, source code files can be edited directly on the InterSystems IRIS server.
-VS Code’s multi-root workspace featureOpens in a new tab allows you to edit source files stored within different namespaces and even different servers simultaneously.
+With server-side editing, you edit source code files directly on the InterSystems IRIS server where the code is deployed.
 Edits made on the server-side can be run and debugged on the server immediately.
 A server-side editing configuration is recommended if your source code is managed by a server-side source control solution (see Integrating InterSystems IRIS with Source Control SystemsOpens in a new tab for more information).

 Note:If you are migrating from InterSystems Studio, you may prefer to use server-side editing in VS Code, which mirrors the editing workflow in Studio.

-InterSystems strongly discourages performing both client-side and server-side editing within a single workspace.
+Do not edit code on the client-side and the server-side within the same workspace.
 Doing so introduces considerable risks: client-side and server-side changes may conflict; client-side edits may not be tracked by server-side source control solutions, or vice versa.

 -